bcallaway11/ptetools/cran-comments.md

 ## Additional comments

+* Added return and \value to documentation for all functions
-* Removed Logo field from DESCRIPTION file which was generating a NOTE.
+* Removed \dontrun tag from examples
-* Removed inference tests and don't run some examples to remove NOTE related to overall check time > 10 minutes.
+* There are no missing references in the DESCRIPTION file